 In 1635 Colchester was given a new charter and gained its first mayor.
-However like other towns in the 16th century and 17th century Colchester suffered outbreaks of plague.
+However, like other towns in the 16th century and 17th century Colchester suffered outbreaks of plague.
 There were severe outbreaks in 1603-4 and 1665-66.
 The latter outbreak may have killed half the population, (which was about 8,000).
-Amazingly Colchester soon recovered.
+But each time Colchester soon recovered.
 There were always plenty of people in the countryside willing to come and work in the town.

 Civil war between king and parliament raged between 1642 and 1646.
 Colchester escaped the fighting as it was in an area controlled by parliament during the war.
 Originally the townspeople supported parliament but they seem to have grown disillusioned.

 A second civil war broke out in 1648.
-In June of that year a royalist army approached Colchester.
-The gates were closed but after a short fight the royalist soldiers were allowed in.
+In June of that year, a royalist army approached Colchester.
+The gates were closed but after a short fight, the royalist soldiers were allowed in.
 A parliamentary army came and laid siege to the town.
 The siege lasted for till the end of August and the townspeople were reduced to eating cats and dogs.
-Furthermore many houses in Colchester were damaged by cannon fire.
+Furthermore, many houses in Colchester were damaged by cannon fire.
 Inevitably the town surrendered.
-Afterwards 2 of the royalist commanders were executed next to the castle.
+Afterward, 2 of the royalist commanders were executed next to the castle.
 The people of Colchester were also forced to pay a fine of 12,000 pounds (a very large sum in those days).